'Lakshya' actor Kushal Punjabi found hanging in Bandra home

 Actor Kushal Punjabi, who appeared in films such as "Kaal" and "Lakshya" as well as the reality show "Fear Factor" , was found hanging in his Bandra apartment in the early hours of Friday, police said.
 He was 42.
 Punjabi, whose body was found by his parents around 2 am, left behind a suicide note in which he said nobody should be held responsible for his death, a police official said.

-His parents went to his home in Alstic Building on St Andrews Road after he did not pick up his phone, officials said.
+His parents went to his home in Alstic Building on St Andrews Road after he did not pick up his phone, he said.
+Punjabi is survived by his son Kian, parents, sisters and his wife from whom he was reportedly estranged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)